x0k/svelte-jsonschema-form/.changeset/little-monkeys-hammer.md

 "@sjsf/form": major
 ---

+Relax component compatibility checks.
-Relax components compatibility check, add discriminator field `type` for fields, templates and widgets properties.
+Add a `type` discriminator for field, template, and widget properties.
+Remove `Equal` and `ExpandAndEqual` types from `lib/types`